MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 We assume that you understand system design principles, have working knowledge of Azure Stack HCI, and are well versed with its features.
 For more information, see [Azure Stack HCI overview.](/azure-stack/hci/overview)

-## Prerequisites

 Understanding the Well-Architected Framework pillars can help produce a high-quality, stable, and efficient hybrid cloud architecture patterns.
 We recommend that you review your workload by using the [Azure Well-Architected Framework Review](/assessments/?id=azure-architecture-review&mode=pre-assessment) assessment.
 Consider reviewing reference architectures that reflect these considerations in their design.
 We recommend starting with the [baseline architecture for an Azure Stack HCI cluster](/azure/architecture/hybrid/azure-stack-robo) and [Azure Stack HCI network deployment patterns](/azure-stack/hci/plan/choose-network-pattern) patterns.
 Also review the [Prepare your environment for a hybrid and multi-cloud scenario](/azure/cloud-adoption-framework/scenarios/hybrid/ready), which provides an architectural approach and references to prepare landing zone subscriptions for a scalable deployment and implementation of Azure Stack HCI.

+> [!IMPORTANT]
+>
+> **How to use this guide**
+>
+> Each section has a _design checklist_ that presents architectural areas of concern along with design strategies localized to the technology scope.
+>
+> Also included are _recommendations_ on the technology capabilities that can help materialize those strategies.
+The recommendations don't represent an exhaustive list of all configurations available for Azure Stack HCI clusters or workloads.
+Instead, they list the key recommendations mapped to the design perspectives.
+Use the recommendations to build proof-of-concepts or optimize existing environments.
+>
+> Foundational architecture that demonstrates the key recommendations: [Azure Stack HCI baseline architecture - TO DO: UPDATE](/azure/architecture/hybrid/azure-stack-robo).

+#### Technology scope

+This review article focuses on the interrelated decisions for these Azure resources:

+- Azure Stack HCI (clusters)
+- Virtual Machines (workload)

 ## Reliability

 In hybrid cloud deployments, we acknowledge that failures happen, instead of trying to prevent any and all failures, the goal is to minimize the effects of a single failing component.
 Use the following design checklists and configuration recommendations to minimize the impact of a component failure for workloads deployed on Azure Stack HCI.

-When discussing reliability for Azure Stack HCI, it's important to distinguish between *cluster reliability* and *workload reliability*.
+When discussing reliability for Azure Stack HCI, it's important to distinguish between _cluster reliability_ and _workload reliability_.
 Cluster reliability is the responsibility of cluster or platform administrators, while workload reliability has a dependency on the platform, it is the responsibility of the application owners and/or developers to design the application(s) that can deliver the defined reliability targets.
 These roles and responsibilities can be owned by separate teams or individuals, or belong to a single team, either way the recommendations and considerations below can be used to increase the reliability of workloads deployed on Azure Stack HCI.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each consideration is applicable to cluster architecture, workload architecture, or both.